desflaherty/milestoneproject2/README.md

 # # Existing Features
 * Three Drop down menus are displayed at the top of the dashboard.
-These enable the user to filter the data by 'Station Area', 'Incident type' and 'Year'.
+These enable the user to filter the data by 'Station Area','Incident type' and 'Year'.
 *A number counter to display total reported incidents.
 The counter will update dynamically when data is filtered using menu dropdowns or charts.
 *A number counter to display 'fire' reported incidents.
 *A number counter to display 'special service' reported incidents.